simeononsecurity/simeononsecurity.ch/content/articles/google-career-certificates-worth-it/index.en.md

 ### 3. Accessibility and Affordability

 Unlike traditional degree programs, Google Career Certificates are **accessible to individuals from diverse backgrounds**.
 They are designed to be **flexible**, allowing you to learn at your own pace and from anywhere with an internet connection.
-Additionally, these programs are more **affordable** compared to a traditional college degree, making them an attractive option for those seeking a **cost-effective** path to gaining in-demand skills.
+Also, these programs are more **affordable** compared to a traditional college degree, making them an attractive option for those seeking a **cost-effective** path to gaining in-demand skills.

 By offering online training programs, Google ensures that individuals can access quality education without geographical limitations.
 Whether you're a working professional looking to upskill or someone starting their career journey, the flexibility and accessibility of Google Career Certificates make them a viable choice.